Clarity: Create, Open, and View Projects

 - The actual numbers of hours already posted by team members as a percentage of the total available hours.

 - The total actual cost or amount that is already spent as a percentage of the total budget for the project.

-- For more information about Project Financials see New User Experience: Manage Financial Plans
+- For more information about Project Financials see Clarity: Manage Financial Plans

 Open Projects in Gantt View or an External Scheduler

-Clarity PPMGantt view or an external scheduler.
-If you have configured classic
+Classic PPMGantt view or an external scheduler.
+If you have configured

 - Open a project and clickTASK LIST.